An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Introduction

 \section{Introduction}

 The rotating thermal shallow water equations (TRSW) have recently gained attention as a test bed for atmospheric models.
-These equations extend the rotating shallow water equations (RSW) to include a temperature-like quantity, known as buoyancy, that is transported by the flow and modulates the pressure gradient forcing.
-As a result the TRSW possess an extremely similar Hamiltonian structure to the Euler equations while still being a two dimensional system and more computationally efficient to simulate than the three dimensional Euler equations.
-Also, the structural similarity between TRSW and the Euler equations considerably simplifies the extension of numerical models for TRSW to the Euler equations, as opposed to the more traditional RSW.
+These equations extend the rotating shallow water equations (RSW) to include a temperature-like quantity, known as buoyancy, that is transported by the flow and modulates the hydrostatic pressure gradient forcing.
+As a result the TRSW possess an identical skew-symmetric Hamiltonian structure to the compressible Euler equations while still being a two dimensional system and more computationally efficient to simulate than the three dimensional compressible Euler equations.
+Also, the structural similarity between TRSW and the Euler equations considerably simplifies the extension of numerical models for TRSW to the compressible Euler equations, as opposed to the more traditional RSW.
 Therefore, the TRSW is an attractive equation set with which to prototype atmospheric models.
 However, the development of robust numerical methods for the TRSW on curvilinear meshes pose a significant challenge.
-The desired properties for atmospheric models, as outlined in \citep{staniforth2012horizontal}, serve as the basis for TRSW-specific criteria detailed in \citep{eldred2019quasi}.
-These desirable properties include \begin{enumerate} \item Conservation of total mass \item Conservation of total buoyancy \item Conservation of total energy \item Conservation of total vorticity \item Compatible advection of buoyancy, an initially constant buoyancy will remain constant \item Arbitrarily high order accurate \end{enumerate} Where we have omitted properties pertaining to the implied RSW solver for brevity.
+The desired properties for atmospheric models, as outlined in \cite{staniforth2012horizontal}, serve as the basis for TRSW-specific criteria detailed in \cite{eldred2019quasi}.
+These desirable properties include \begin{enumerate} \item Conservation of total mass \item Conservation of total buoyancy \item Conservation of total energy \item Conservation of total vorticity \item Compatible advection of buoyancy, an initially constant buoyancy will remain constant \item High order accurate \end{enumerate} Where we have omitted properties pertaining to the implied RSW solver for brevity.
 In addition to these properties we argue that a discrete method for the TRSW should also conserve buoyancy variance to ensure numerical stability.

-In \citep{eldred2019quasi} the authors develop a planar compatible mixed finite element method for the TRSW that achieves the above properties.
-In parallel to this, \citep{kurganov2020well} and \citep{kurganov2021thermal} present a well-balanced finite volume for the TRSW.
-While both methods accurately simulate the planar test cases outlined in their respective articles, neither method has been extended to spherical geometry.
+In \cite{eldred2019quasi} a planar compatible mixed finite element method for the TRSW is developed that achieves the above properties.
+In parallel to this, \cite{kurganov2020well} and \cite{kurganov2021thermal} present a well-balanced finite volume for the TRSW.
+While both methods accurately simulate the planar test cases outlined in their respective articles, neither method has been extended to curvilinear meshes or the spherical geometry.